How To

 How to send Twitter alerts to Discord

-The goal is simple: follow the accounts that matter, deliver new posts to the right channel, and keep alerts clear enough that your server actually pays attention to them.
+The goal is simple: follow the accounts that matter, deliver new posts to the right channel, and keep the setup clear enough that your server actually pays attention to the alerts.

 What the setup needs to do